 At this point in our Khao Sok night safari, we were all feeling pretty brave.
 We had survived seeing the snake and tarantula, and had managed to get this far without any tiger attacks.
 Soon, we returned to the main path, and at JaJa’s recommendation, we turned off all of our lights.
 Now only JaJa had his light on, and we were amazed at the difference it made.
 Jungle life was all around us, and JaJa seemed to be finding all of it in his flashlight.

 As we made our way back to the entrance, JaJa found more tarantulas, frogs, sleeping monkeys and even an owl!
-All were illuminated in his headlamp, and because his was the only one, we spotted everything at once!
+His headlamp found everything, and because his was the only one, we spotted everything at once!

 You can find the full activities list and suggested itineraries onRiverside Cottages website.
 Once you’re in Khao Sok our staff will make sure you get the most from your time here!